 We use a real-world gene expression dataset from \textit{Arabidopsis Thaliana} \cite{opgenrhein2007correlation}, collected to study the effect of the diurnal cycle on starch metabolism.
 The data consist of time series measurements for 22,814 genes across 11 time points in two biological replicates, available from the NASCArrays repository.
 After preprocessing (log transformation, filtering low-expression and incomplete entries), 800 genes showing diurnal periodicity were selected.
 To infer causal structure, partial correlation testing identified 6,102 significant edges among 669 genes.
 Directionality was determined for a subset using a likelihood-based test, yielding 1,216 significant directions.
 We focus on a 107-node, 150-edge subgraph containing the strongest directed associations.
 This DAG displays a hub-like topology, with key regulatory genes such as transcription factors showing mostly outgoing edges, consistent with known biological roles.
 To ensure the stability of the inferred network, a robustness analysis was carried out, confirming that the edges were not artifacts of noise or random variability~\cite{opgenrhein2007correlation}.

 Gene expression measurements recorded at 11 time points across two biological replicates are treated as 22 graph signals defined over the DAG, where $N=107$.
 We consider the imputation task of interpolating missing gene-expression level observations in a subset of nodes.
-Given partially observed graph signals $\bbx$ where measurements on some of the nodes are unavailable (or masked), the goal is to predict those missing expression levels.
-During training, the graph signal $\bby$ includes the target missing observations as a supervision signal.
+Given partially observed graph signals $\bbx$ where measurements on some of the nodes are unavailable (or masked), the goal is to predict those missing expression levels. {Hence, the input-output pairs consist of the masked signals as inputs and the corresponding full signals as outputs.} During training, the graph signal $\bby$ includes the target missing observations as a supervision signal.